Emil Lewis Holmdahl: Magonist Revolt and spy mission

-Holmdahl, on the pretext of surveying timberland on the coast spent 9 days searching for potential landing spots for which he could smuggle arms and ammunition into Mexico by sea.
+Holmdahl, on the pretext of surveying timberland on the coast spent nine days searching for potential landing spots for which he could smuggle arms and ammunition into Mexico by sea.
 Once Holmdahl returned to the capital a man told him that the governor had been tipped off that he was a spy, and told him he should gather his things and leave.
 Holmdahl apprehensively returned to his room to gather his belongings, but once he reached his room he noticed that the Mexican Rurale police had surrounded the building.
 Holmdahl successfully snuck into the hotel patio and then used his leather lariat to lasso an overhanging water spout and managed to pull himself up.
 Holmdahl began escaping the town by jumping across rooftops until he reached the end and lowered himself to the ground, but by sheer coincidence ran to a dozen policemen.
 The police too were surprised and Holmdahl swiftly withdrew his revolver and killed a policeman with a single shot to the head.

-Holmdahl began a fighting retreat as he ran towards the stables where he hoped he could find the fastest stead in the city.
+Holmdahl began a fighting retreat as he ran towards the stables where he hoped he could find the fastest steed in the city.
 Holmdahl did just that and rode out onto the street, while the Rurales with horses of their own began a pursuit.
-Holmdahl noticed a crowd and rode into them as he had hoped the Rurales wouldn't fire into a crowd of people.
+Holmdahl noticed a crowd and rode into them as he had hoped the Rurales would not fire into a crowd of people.
 The Rurales had little regard for the people who they were supposed to serve and fired into the crowd anyway.
 Bullets came close to Holmdahl on several occasions while many civilians were killed and even more wounded by the Rurales.